Yucao42/AES_GCM/README.md

 ## GCM-AES implementation in Verilog

-This is a "partially pipelined" version of hardware implementaion in system-verilog.
-Here I pipeline the key expansion process into 4 steps to address the SLACK problem.
+This is a "pipelined" version of hardware implementaion in system-verilog.
+Here I pipeline the key expansion process into 8 steps to address the SLACK problem.
 This implements encryption in 110MHz.
 Throughput is 128bits * 250M = 32 Gbps.
 Worst SLACK is 0.04 ns.

 ## Usage